 16. Eye Protection

-Eye protection isn’t mandatory for every commute, but may dramatically increase comfort and safety when the weather isn’t optimal.
+Eye protection isn’t mandatory for every commute, but it may dramatically increase comfort and safety when the weather isn’t optimal.
 Functional sunglasses are fine for bright days.
 When it’s cold, rainy, or snowy, ski goggles may be a better choice.

 Costs run the gamut depending on your style and brand choice.
 Nonprescription sunglasses can be picked up for as little as $5, while ski goggles can easily cost more than $200.